hpe-dev-incubator/hpe-dev-portal/content/platform/data-services-cloud-console-api/home.md

 ![Intelligent Data Platform](/img/dscc-high-level-diagram.jpg "DSCC Diagram")

-Data Services Cloud Console REST API provides resources for any customers that are looking to enhance their infrastructure management and data-ops using the programmatical extensions from Data Services Cloud Console.
-Data Services Cloud Console brings the cloud experience wherever data lives and streamlines data management across your hybrid cloud.
+Data Services Cloud Console public REST API provides resources for any customers that are looking to enhance their infrastructure management and data-ops using the programmatical extensions from Data Services Cloud Console.
+Data Services Cloud Console (DSCC) brings the cloud experience wherever data lives and streamlines data management across your hybrid cloud.
 It provides a suite of cloud services across your edge, core, and cloud to accelerate data, agility, and innovation for everyone, from data managers to data innovators.

 ![DSCC Automation](/img/dscc-api-value.png "API for Automation at Scale")

 ## REST API

-The REST API is designed for customers, partners or any other external clients to consume these interface to achieve the objectives mentioned above.
-The Data Services Cloud console public API is specified based on the OpenAPI format version 3 ([OpenAPI 3.0 information](https://swagger.io/blog/news/whats-new-in-openapi-3-0/)).
-The specification defines standard, language agnostic interface to RESTful API allowing the clients (both human and computer) to consume capabilities of DSCC services efficiently.
-The API definition is available for download in OpenAPI 3 yaml format at this link.
+This REST API is designed for those who wish to achieve the above objectives.
+The DSCC public API is specified based on the OpenAPI format version 3 ([OpenAPI 3.0 information](https://swagger.io/blog/news/whats-new-in-openapi-3-0/)).
+The specification defines a standard, language-agnostic interface to the RESTful API allowing the clients (both human and computer) to consume capabilities of DSCC services efficiently.
+The API definition is available for download in OpenAPI 3 YAML format at the link mentioned in the next paragraph.

 Some of the advantages to distribution in OpenAPI 3.0 format: